 - 1.10.
-As noted above, there are several supporting functions that are necessary to ensure that the main functions can be performed efficiently and effectively; these include: - administrative support, including finance, management of relevant documents and records, equipment purchasing and control etc.; - legal assistance; - research and development processes; - arrangements for contracting external expert support, where needed; - establishment of advisory committees; and - organization of international links and co-operation.
+As noted above, there are several supporting functions that are necessary to ensure that the main functions can be performed efficiently and effectively; these include: - administrative support, including human resources, finance, management of relevant documents and records, equipment purchasing and control etc.; - Comment [JG5]: TO.
+To ensure consistency with changes made to DS472.

+- legal assistance;

+- research and development processes;

+- arrangements for contracting external expert support, where needed;

+- establishment of advisory committees; and

+- organization of international links and co-operation.